Guidance

 The Veterinary Medicines Regulations 2013 (VMR) define a veterinary medicine as:

-• any substance or combination of substances presented as having properties for treating or preventing disease in animals; or
+• any substance or combination of substances presented as having properties for treating or preventing disease in animals;

 A clinical trial is a study usually conducted in client-owned animals, that aims to examine under field conditions the safety and/or efficacy of a veterinary medicine under normal conditions of animal husbandry or as part of normal veterinary practice.

 You need an Animal Test Certificate (ATC) to carry out a clinical trial of a veterinary medicine in animals in GB and/or NI.
-You must submit an application for an ATC to the VMD.
+You must submit your application for an ATC to the VMD.

-The types of medicinal product falling under the definition of a veterinary medicine and tested during a clinical trial might include: a veterinary medicine under development, an authorised veterinary medicine, or a human medicine.
+The types of medicinal product falling under the definition of a veterinary medicine and tested during a clinical trial might include:

 ATCs in the UK